avapolzin/albumpl/README.md

 9. __Post__ inspired by Björk - _Post_
 ![Post_summary](https://user-images.githubusercontent.com/29441772/197367476-af7bc3d3-4286-41d1-966e-bebc6c51f30b.png)

+For those wishing to emulate albums that are less well-suited to palettes than colormaps alone, there are also the following colormap-only options:

-Additional palettes will be added moving forward.
+Additional palettes and colormaps will be added moving forward.
 Is there a specific album you want considered for a future palette?
 Please open an issue with the name of the album and artist and an image of the album cover.

 ***
 # How to use `albumpl`: